 a) Working directly with an electric utility

-Transactions where the subcontractor has a direct contract with the electric utility company are the simplest.
+Transactions in which the subcontractor has a direct contract with the electric utility company are the simplest.
 They follow the steps of a conventional factoring transaction, as we described in section 2a.

 b) Working through a broker

-Transactions where a subcontractor works with a broker are more difficult.
+Transactions in which a subcontractor works with a broker are more difficult.
 This is due to how these transactions are structured.

 Factoring companies finance transactions based on the credit strength of your invoice.
 In this transaction, your invoice is to the broker, not the electric utility.